skip to Main Content

 Elizabeth Ombati | Kenyan disability rights activist

-CREA also leads the anti-gender working group and is part of the feminist economic realities and donor influencing working groups.
-As a part of these working groups, CREA works with CMI members to co-create shared advocacy agendas and influence global perspectives from a feminist lens.
+CREA co-leads CMI’s working group to challenge anti-gender mobilization and participates in the feminist economic realities and donor-influencing working groups.
+As a part of these working groups, CREA works with other CMI members to co-create shared advocacy agendas and influence global perspectives from a feminist lens.

-CMI began its first first phase in 2016 for five years, and continues its work for a second phase (2021-2025) as CMI 2.0, during which CMI members focus on strengthening movements and supporting change at the local, national, regional and global levels.
+CMI began its first phase in 2016 for five years and continues its second phase of work (2021-2025) as CMI 2.0, during which CMI members focus on strengthening movements and supporting change at the local, national, regional, and global levels.

 Partner Organizations